Marketing ideas for when business is slow

 I learnt a valuable lesson 18 months ago.

-Confident, this was in the bag, I’d started to slow down activity.
+Confident, this was in the bag, I started to slow down activity.
 Letting clients know I’d be only taking on small jobs in the next few months.
 Reduced activity on socials.

 And in the words of Pretty Woman, Julia Roberts, BIG MISTAKE.
 HUGE.

 You guessed it.
 I was ghosted.
 Heard nothing.
 NADA.

 Turns out, the poor team had been caught up in Royal Commission stuff and the team was no more.

 I was in a real pickle.
 Where would my next dollar come from?

 Not a fun prospect when you’re the main income earner.
 Lucky, I’m a numbers nerd and had a buffer ready.
 But – no way did I want to dip into that.

 So here’s what I did.
 The marketing ideas that worked for me for when business was slow.

 But only for a minute (well, however long it took to share a bottle of wine and lament my stupidity).

 I needed an afternoon of wallowing, but was not planning on staying there.